Modern Slavery Act Statement

 Slavery and Human Trafficking Statement made on behalf of Coventry Building Society and its subsidiaries Godiva Mortgages Limited and ITL Mortgages Limited further to section 54 of the Modern Slavery Act 2015

 ORGANISATION'S STRUCTURE AND BUSINESS

 Coventry Building Society is a financial services provider based in Coventry, United Kingdom.
 The Society provides retail savings products, and the Society and its wholly owned subsidiaries Godiva Mortgages Limited and ITL Mortgages Limited (together ‘the Society’) provide mortgage products.
 The Society does not have a presence outside the United Kingdom.

 THE SOCIETY'S SUPPLY CHAINS

-The Society does not manufacture any goods.
-The Society’s suppliers support our Functions, and the retail financial services we provide to members and customers.
-The suppliers are subject to due diligence checks before we enter into contracts, as well as regular ongoing risk monitoring.
+The Society does not manufacture or supply any goods.
+The Society’s suppliers support our functions and the retail financial services we provide to members and customers.
+The Society’s suppliers are subject to due diligence checks before we enter into contracts, as well as regular ongoing risk monitoring.

 OUR APPROACH TO SLAVERY AND HUMAN TRAFFICKING

 The Society has zero tolerance to slavery and human trafficking and is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Our policy is to require all our suppliers to comply with applicable legal requirements, including in relation to modern slavery and human trafficking.
-The Society’s Procurement Policy states:
+The Society’s Policies state:

 Modern slavery – Suppliers will ensure that employees are treated fairly and ethically, and that there is no slavery, servitude, forced/compulsory labour, or human trafficking.

 When bidding for new appointments, suppliers are required to confirm their compliance with these requirements.

 Following appointment, we operate a programme of supplier relationship management activities.
 Where any concerns arise, a full assessment is made and appropriate actions are taken to address those concerns.